 This information can be found in the Towing Hearings Officer Rules and Regulations.

-Requests must be submitted using a Tow Hearing Request Form available on this web site and at the Hearings Office.
+Requests must be submitted through the Hearings Office online filing system at https://portlandhearingsoffice.synisys.com/cms/ or by using a Tow Hearing Request Form available on this web site and at the Hearings Office.
 Requests must be received in the Hearings Office within 10 calendar days from the date of the tow.
 If the 10th day falls on a weekend or holiday, the next business day is the 10th day.

 You will need to contact the Bureau that sent you the notification letter.